PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 07:35:04
+Last updated: 2024-04-08 07:35:38
-Random Quote: I was weaned on venom, Dalt.
-Any viper takes a bite of me will rue it.  -  Gerold Dayne
+Random Quote: Your marbles are long gone.
+The world, however, still stands a chance. - Doctor Strange